backstrokeapp/docs/OPERATION_DISPATCHER.md

-# The operation dispatcher: how do automatic link udpates work?
+# The operation dispatcher: How automatic link updates work

 In Backstroke's system, links between repositories are kept up to date automatically.
 How does that work?
 The `operation-dispatcher` job, found [here](https://github.com/backstrokeapp/jobs/tree/master/operation-dispatcher), does the majority of that work.